astlouys/Pico-Green-Clock/README.md

 You now have an executable "uf2" that you can transfer to the Pico`s flash memory to run the Pico-Green-Clock.

 ### Building on Windows
 Version 10.00 and onwards have been built using the Pico C build environment.
-Version 10.10 is built using an old version of build environmet based on a manual toolchain installation described at https://community.element14.com/products/raspberry-pi/b/blog/posts/working-with-the-raspberry-pi-pico-with-windows-and-c-c.
+Version 10.10 is built using an old version of build environment based on a manual toolchain installation described at https://community.element14.com/products/raspberry-pi/b/blog/posts/working-with-the-raspberry-pi-pico-with-windows-and-c-c.
 This has the following settings to make it work
   Using Visual Studio Code and to build and run